 To give the Ace some touchups, Fitbit created a new upgrade, the Fitbit Ace 2, so older kids could have a more robust activity tracker.
 Quite frankly, they nailed its design really well.
-Ace 2 sports a clear screen, a unique design, an improved charging system, a friendly plastic body, additional watch faces that appeal to younger audience, and it’s cheaper than the original model.
+Ace 2 sports a clear screen, a unique design, an improved charging system, a friendly plastic body, and additional watch faces that appeal to younger audiences, and it’s cheaper than the original model.

 Instead of navigating the tracker by tapping, kids can interact with this device by swiping the screen, thanks to the touch sensitivity and responsiveness.
 And like the rest of the models in this guide, Fitbit Ace 2 is a waterproof fitness tracker with a 5 ATM rating.
 Such a special gift for older kids that love to swim.

 When it comes to fitness and activity tracking, it’s important to remember that your kid gets only the basics from this waterproof device.
 It can track active minutes, sleep stages, and steps.
-However, it lacks the heart rate monitor and it doesn’t include an onboard GPS.
+However, it lacks a heart rate monitor and it doesn’t include an onboard GPS.

-Fitbit has an age limit of 12 years and above for the Ace users.
+Fitbit has an age limit of 12 years and above for Ace users.
 But they’ve cut this down with this upgrade, allowing children as young as 6 years of age to wear and get the most out of it.

 5. Fitbit Versa 2

 We have to agree that Fitbit’s original Versa didn’t make the cut nearly as much as we would expect.
-If anything, the Ionic, though bulky and looking somewhat ugly, would probably be a better option if we put the two on the table.
+If anything, Fitbit Ionic, though bulky and looking somewhat ugly, would probably be a better option if we put the two on the table.
 The Versa 2 is the upgrade, and it’s one of the best Fitbit for men who need something that’s truly a smartwatch – well, almost a truly smartwatch.

 Versa 2 sports a lightweight aluminum case with smoother edges and a beautiful front.
-The standard edition features a simple silicone strap, which you can replace with a bevy of different styled straps if you like.
+The standard edition features a simple silicone strap, which you can replace with a bevy of different-styled straps if you like.
 Like the original, it has a button on the left for navigation.
 And the display is touch sensitive and very responsive.
 Thanks to the aluminum build, Versa 2 is lightweight yet sturdy, a model you can wear all day long without noticing the weight.

 Fitbit Versa 2’s fitness performance is commendable overall.
 This will track active minutes, steps you take, distance travel, resting and active heart rate, sleep, calories burned, and the floor you climb.